About

 I have vast experience as a private counsellor providing individual therapy with a trauma informed lens, facilitating critical incident debriefings, group supervision, and developing and delivering training programmes for NZAC on the impact of trauma and treatment options.

-Earlier counselling employment include family counselling, withdrawal management counselling (detox), facilitating parenting courses, school couneslling in the Pacific, and counselling women and children who have experienced family and/or sexual violence.
+Earlier counselling employment includes family counselling, withdrawal management counselling (detox), facilitating parenting courses, school counselling in the Pacific, and counselling women and children who have experienced family and/or sexual violence.

 Personal interests

-My interests include travelling for the purpose of learning about people, places and cultures, spending quality time with family and friends, music, cooking, tramping, camping, everything-nature, politics, philosophy and ethics in practice.
+My interests include travelling for the purpose of learning about people, places and cultures, spending quality time with family and friends, music, cooking, hiking, camping, everything-nature, politics, philosophy and ethics in practice.